ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/gap-filling.dotnet.markdown

 {PANEL: Syntax}

 To add interpolation to a time series query, start by grouping the data by some unit.
+For example, suppose you have a time series with an entry for every hour, but several hours are missing (1am, 3pm, etc.), and you want to fill those gaps.
+You will want to group by 1 hour.
-For example, if you have a time series with an entry for every hour, and you want to fill in the gap with one data point per minute, group by 1 minute.
+Or suppose you have a time series with an entry for every hour, and you want to fill in the gap with one data point per minute: you will group by 1 minute.
 See [here](../../../document-extensions/timeseries/querying/aggregation-and-projections)
 to learn about aggregation in queries.